APS #2027

 Intellectual Property

 University employees are the creators and custodians of many types of information.
 Such information may relate to students, employees, alumni, donors, research sponsors, patients, and others.
 Employees are expected to comply with applicable legal, contractual, and policy obligations to maintain the confidentiality of such information, protect it from improper disclosure, and protect the privacy interests of individuals.
-To meet these responsibilities, university employees are expected to follow document preservation and retention guidelines, and maintain data security using electronic and physical safeguards (Regent Policy 8.A.7: Privacy and Confidentiality).- The University collects and utilizes personal information for many educational and business functions, and it is committed to safeguarding such data.
+To meet these responsibilities, university employees are expected to follow document preservation and retention guidelines, and maintain data security using electronic and physical safeguards (Regent Policy 8.A.7: Privacy and Confidentiality).

 Except as limited by Regent Policy 8.A.7: Privacy and Confidentiality, the University of Colorado is committed to open communication and an environment of transparency.
 Communicating openly with both internal and external constituents improves relationships and allows the university to operate more effectively.
 Employees who have questions about a policy, decision, or activity are encouraged to discuss the issue with the individual(s) directly involved before discussing it with others.
 Supervisors are expected to respond in a timely manner to concerns and communicate with all individuals involved in the matter.
 The university is committed to providing the community with accurate information regarding the business and affairs of the university.
 For this reason, and in order to provide a coordinated, accurate, and timely response, all media and legislative inquiries should be directed to the Office of University Relations.